“Andrew understands difficult and document heavy cases quickly and is able to provide professional and sensible advice in a straightforward manner.

 Andrew is developing a special interest in regulatory crime and in particular Health and Safety cases.

-Denbighshire CC v M Prosecuting multiple breaches of Health and Safety at Work Act 1974 regulations in relation to a spectator death at a Borderline Downhill Mountain Biking competition.
+Denbighshire CC v M Prior to the involvement of Leading Counsel prosecuted multiple breaches of Health and Safety at Work Act 1974 regulations in relation to a spectator death at a British Downhill Mountain Biking competition.

 Denbighshire CC v F Prosecuting multiple breaches of Animal Welfare and Farming regulations.